Baseline-Blockchain/baseline-node/docs/rpc.md

 ## Status Panel

 Performing an authenticated `GET /` against the RPC endpoint (e.g. `http://127.0.0.1:8832/`) returns a plain-text dashboard instead of JSON.
-The panel uses the same Basic Auth credentials and shows the current height, best block hash, peer counts, mempool size, sync status, uptime, wallet/NT P status, and other quick diagnostics.
-It's a handy way to confirm a node is healthy from a browser or terminal without making individual RPC calls.
+The panel uses the same Basic Auth credentials and shows the current height, best block hash, peer counts, mempool size, sync status, uptime, wallet + NTP status, and other quick diagnostics.
+The wallet row now reflects the background sync state (`ready`, `syncing`, processed height) so you can tell at a glance whether wallet RPC results are current.

 ## Request Format